yechend/sequence-ai-planning-rl/wiki-template/AI-Method-2.md

 [Back to top](#table-of-contents)

 ### Experiments
 The initial performance of the model is winning 22 games out of 40 games.
-When we develop the MCTS, we turn the FREEDOM = True, prevent any timeout errors.
+When we develop the MCTS, we turn the `FREEDOM = True`, prevent any timeout errors.
 After that, we set up the time limit to under 1 second.

 We have conducted six experiments to test potential improvements: